brillig/

 HeapArray(HeapArray),

-/// In the case of a foreign call input, the vector is read from this Brillig memory location + as many cells as the 2nd address indicates.
+/// In the case of a foreign call input, the vector is read from this Brillig memory location + as many cells as the second address indicates.

-/// In the case of a foreign call output, the vector is written to this Brillig memory location and as 'size' cells, with size being stored in the second address.
+/// In the case of a foreign call output, the vector is written to this Brillig memory location as 'size' cells, with size being stored in the second address.

 HeapVector(HeapVector),